pingcap/docs/ticdc/ticdc-bidirectional-replication.md

 If you need to execute DDL statements, take the following steps:

 1. Pause the write operations in the tables that need to execute DDL in all clusters.
 If the DDL statement is adding a non-unique index, skip this step.
-2. After the write operations of the correponding tables in all clusters have been replicated to other clusters, manually execute all DDL statements in each TiDB cluster.
+2. After the write operations of the corresponding tables in all clusters have been replicated to other clusters, manually execute all DDL statements in each TiDB cluster.
-3. After the DDl statements are executed, resume the write operations.
+3. After the DDL statements are executed, resume the write operations.

 Note that a DDL statement that adds non-unique index does not break bi-directional replication, so you do not need to pause the write operations in the corresponding table.